CharlieSL1/AHM-Dataset/Csound/opcode/README.md

         └─► insert_score_event → MIDI notes → instr 2 → audio out
 ```

-The model is a Random Forest trained on 1,956 annotated jazz and pop chord progressions across 6 emotion classes and 7 scales.
+The model is a Random Forest trained on 2,196 annotated jazz and pop rows covering 108 unique chord progressions across 6 emotion classes and 7 scale/mode categories.
 It is exported to ONNX format and runs entirely in C via the ONNX Runtime C API.

 ---